 It’s funny that whenever I tell a believer that I’m an atheist, they always start asking me questions.
 I don’t really mind, I realize that I might very well be the first atheist that they’ve ever met, and I’m happy to put to rest some of the church-given notions about us.
 However, what continues to amaze me, is that these questioners who are VERY happy to question my beliefs, so rarely question their own.

-With that in mind, I have drawn up several questions that I would like believers (in this case Christian believers) to ponder.
+With that in mind, I have drawn up several questions that I would like Christians to ponder.
 And it’s not for my own edification that I ask them, but for theirs.
-I hope that if they honestly consider these questions they might realize for themselves just how much of their own skepticism and rationality they have been sidelining.
+I hope that if they honestly consider these questions, they might realize for themselves just how much of their own skepticism and rationality they have been sidelining.